Nastyflav/GrandPapyBot_heroku_vers/README.md

 config.py\
 gpb_app/models/ contains all the different classes and the app functions\
 gpb_app/templates/ manages the frontend structure with an html file \
-gpb_app/static/ contains the images, fonts, jquery scripts and css files\
+gpb_app/static/ contains the images, fonts, js script and css files\
 gpb_app/views.py manages the Flask module\
 gpb_app/tests/ all the test files, with mocks\